Biography of Nazrul: Background

 Biography of Nazrul is a documentary film based on real narrative and free from fiction.
 Kazi Nazrul Islam's complete life is presented in the form of a documentary through the exhibition of memorial sites, work eulogies and reminiscences of personal life.
 The documentary begins with the description of the Nazrul's pre-birth socio-economic conditions of Churulia of Asansol Mahakuma in Burdwan district of British Bengal.
 Nazrul's birth, parents, relatives, his early years, singing in a musical team named Letodal, studying in Kuttab and primary school, coming from work in bread shop in Asansol to study in Trishal, returning to Asansol, his birthplace, till the last days of his education phase in the local school is arranged in the first part.
-In the second part, Nazrul's soldier life, returning to Kolkata from the war, literary journalism, political life, prison life, important events of family life, namely - arrival in Comilla, marriage with Nargis, marriage with Promila, living in many houses in Kolkata, living in Krishnanagar, arrival in Bangladesh and end The days are described.
+In the second part, Nazrul's soldier life, returning to Kolkata from the war, literary journalism, political life, prison life, important events of family life, namely - arrival in Comilla, marriage with Nargis, marriage with Promila, living in many houses in Kolkata, living in Krishnanagar, arrival in Bangladesh and end days are described.
 The documentary has tried to portray Kazi Nazrul as a communist.